How Do We Calculate Salary Score?

 Step Two: Find the bachelor's level Salary Score for a school based on its program scores

 In our example, Your College has a Salary Score of 82.
-This means that, for the most part, Your College alumni from most programs earn higher salaries than alumni from the same programs at other universities.
+This means that, for the most part, Your College alumni earn higher salaries than graduates from other universities with the same degree.
 While a school’s overall score paints a picture of how most alumni fare after graduation, it does not guarantee that every program has alumni who earn more or less on average than their peers.
-Students who are interested in specific programs can search for individual schools to compare Salary Scores by major on our sister site, GradReports, to help them determine which university is best for their particular interests and goals.
+Students who are interested in specific programs can search for individual schools to compare Salary Scores by major to determine which university is best for their particular interests and goals.